-6.13 Physical Assault on Another Student
+6.14 Physical Assault on Another Student

-There is a mandatory expulsion for up to 180 days, when a student in grade 6 or above commits a physical assault upon another student that occurs on school property, at any school sponsored activity, or on any school-related vehicle.
-Physical assault is defined as "intentionally causing or attempting to cause physical harm to another through force or violence".
+Any student in grade 6 or above who physically assaults (as defined by KHPS Board Policy 5610) another student on school property, at any school sponsored activity, or on any school-related vehicle, has the right to due process (including an investigation into the circumstances and related factors of the event) that may lead to suspension or expulsion.

-Adopted: Kenowa Hills Board of Education, 9/2/99.
+Board Policy defines physical assault as "intentionally causing or attempting to cause physical harm to another through force or violence".

-6.14 Release of Directory Information
+6.15 Release of Directory Information